geniusyield/dex-contracts-api/README.md

 make test # send test request
 ```

-The last line should result in a JSON output like the following document:
+The `make test` call should result in a JSON output like the following document:

 ```json
 {